 Principles of Infection

 One of the only subjects this semester that doesn't seem like two squashed into one, this module just covers infections, plain and simple.
 It takes you through the patterns of the most common infections, the microbiology of the major bacteria and viruses that cause them, and almost everything you need to know about the antibiotics used to treat them.
-The Exams can go into quite a lot of detail concerning actions and side effects of these drugs, Dr. Koon Meng Chan is brilliant, but you should be prepared for 60 minutes non-stop of medical facts (he's not a fan of the idle chatter), interspersed with the occasional photo of flowers (he's funny like that).
+Dr. Koon Meng Chan is brilliant, but you should be prepared for 60 minutes non-stop of medical facts (he's not a fan of the idle chatter), interspersed with the occasional photo of flowers, and other random objects (he's funny like that).
 The rest of the lecturers are also good, and seem to know their topics.
 'Practicals' in this module are really just extra tutorials, where a lecturer will revise the culture of bacteria and viruses.
 They’re extremely good and tend to cover the material that will come up on exams, so pay a lot of attention to this stuff!
-People seemed to like Chan’s tutorials the best, and towards the end of the semester you’ll notice the ones given by him being absolutely packed.
-Exams are straightforward in this - you either know the answer or you don't and you'll get the marks you deserve.
-As for text, many people swear by 'Clinical Microbiology made ridiculously simple', so consider that.
+The exam is straightforward in that you either know the answer or you don't and you'll get the marks you deserve.
+If anything, keep in mind one word - Chanathon.
+If these 3x 2hr tutorials/massive-chan-overdoses are not recorded for you, sit down in the lecture theatre and type like you’ve never typed before.
+Chan is very clear about his hints, so don’t miss any.
+This may be a 100% final, but the long questions are very straightforward and easy to predict.
+Keep your answers to the point and stick to relevant info - Chan isn’t a man who waits around while you skirt and waffle your way around the actual subject matter.
+The antibiotic lectures are hefty and tricky to learn, but doing so will secure you a good few MCQ/EMQs and usually a whole long question.
+A lot of Bearach’s lectures tended only to come up for us in the MCQ/EMQs, but are definitely vital ones to consider for your future medical career, so don’t skip them.
+As for texts, many people swear by 'Clinical Microbiology made ridiculously simple', so consider that.
 For antibiotics, Bennett and Brown still isn't much use, and you should try Katzung or Rang & Dale.

 Genetics, Perinatal and Paediatric Diseases

-This is Mechanisms of Disease all over again - three odd subjects cobbled together into one new module - but in fairness, the topics are all quite similar and the whole thing fits together pretty well.
+This is Mechanisms of Disease all over again - three odd subjects cobbled together into one new module - but in fairness, the topics are all quite similar and very interesting.
+All in all the whole thing fits together pretty well.
 Genetics is largely a reprisal of your genetics module in premed, but most of the clinical lectures are, in fact, delivered in less detail than the original premed module.
 If you do still have access to your old notes, use them.
-However, the lab-oriented genetics lectures - Southern Blotting and karyotyping and the like - are covered a little better in this module, and now might be a good time to go to the lectures and finally understand what FISH stands for.
-All the Perinatal and Paediatric ones are new material, and worthwhile going to - the lecturers are recruited from the maternity hospitals and they keep things interesting, relevant, and to-the-point.
+That said, the lab-oriented genetics lectures - Southern Blotting and karyotyping and the like - are covered a little better in this module, and now might be a good time to go to the lectures and finally understand what FISH stands for.
+All the Perinatal and Paediatric ones are new material, and worthwhile going to - the lecturers are recruited from maternity hospitals such as the Rotunda, and they keep things interesting, relevant, and to-the-point.
 Overall, this module seemed easier to me than the rest, and you can hope to do well in exit exam.
 When revising, do learn your various genetic abnormalities in detail - MCQs can specifically ask which mutation causes what disease, and your best bet is to make a separate table of all the mutations from the genetics lectures and learn it off.
-You have one assignment due around the middle of the semster.
-It’s a case study, and the hardest part is the tiny word limit of 200 words.
-Most people did well in it.
-The exam will cover one condition in detail (in the exact same case study format) for the written portion, so you really have to know the specific conditions and mutations well if you want to write a halfway decent response.
-Past papers are key here, they ask the same diseases all the time.
-Good to mention that the case study question on the final uses the NON-abbreviated names for all genes/mutations.
-So, on the exam, if you see all these names that you haven't quite come to terms with while reviewing, just take some deep breaths and know that they have abbreviated forms.
-The tutorials are helpful and are relevant so it’s worth attending them.
-In terms of background reading, a book isn't really necessary for the genetics part, and you can use your books from Principles of Infection for the lectures about infections (I found both Goljans Pathology and First Aid for USMLE Step 1 particularly handy).
+We had an online midterm Genetics exam worth 40% in which we had to answer questions on two diseases.
+It was pretty easy but there seemed to be a large range of grades despite lots of similar answers.
+The final was just an hour’s MCQ and was definitely quite easy( given that you’d learnt your stuff).
+The tutorials are quite interesting but not incredibly important for the exam.
+Chan’s tutorial is actually a great recap for POI too, so make sure to attend.